-Think of it like an early Christmas present.
+Think of this cashew cheesecake as an early Christmas present.
 I’m giving it to you now so that you can try it out in advance of the big day when you are going to impress your friends and family.

 Today I had planned to write another blog in my ‘What On Earth Is…? series.